 Staff Members:

-- Raise issues of concern with their Safety Representative (Union Representative or Health and Safety Co-ordinator and / or line manager). - Agree to attend appointments with their GP and/or the Occupational Health.
+- Raise issues of concern with their Safety Representative (Union Representative or Health and Safety Co-ordinator and / or line manager). - Agree to attend appointments with their GP and/or the Occupational Health Consultant/Physician when required.

 Union Representatives